josuah/talk-zephyr-video-2025/presentation.rst

 ``/dev/video0`` → ???

-These software assumes a lot of resources.
+These softwares assume a lot of resources.
 Everything to reinvent!